Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 - In this case, Java knows that each `char` value consumes 16 bits, so it reserves enough memory space for 3 of them.

-- The length of the array cannot be modified once memory has been allocated for an array of a specific length.
+- The length of the array **cannot** be modified once memory has been allocated for an array of a specific length.

 ---

 template: creation
 name: creation-2

-## Using syntactic sugar
+## Second way: Using syntactic sugar

-Arrays can be created using `syntactic sugar`, or shorthand syntax that is converted to the longer-form automatically by Java upon compilation.
+Arrays can be created using shorthand syntax that Java converts at compilation to longer form.

+--

-- This can be useful if you know the values you want to put into the array up-front.
+This is useful if you know the values you want to put into the array.

 ```java
 char[] myFavoriteCharacters = { 'f', 'o', 'o' };